Categorization and Nomination

 a slight central bump: an ‘umbo’ (ibid.);

-or practicing a small experimentation:
+or practicing a small experiment:

 This mushroom can be mistaken for the toxic Clitocybe rivulosa which lacks an umbo, is white to grey in color, and has closely spaced decurrent gills (id.)

-it is a Scotch Bonnet, SO “inamyloid, etc.
+it is a Scotch Bonnet, SO “Inamyloid, etc.

 A stasis or conflict of categorization occurs when discourse and counter-discourse are based on conflicting categorizations of the same event, action, or person:

-S1_1 — he is a poor guy
+S1_1 — He is a poor guy

-S2 — no, he’s a real bastard
+S2 — No, he’s a real bastard

-S2_1 — how can you talk about democracy in a country that does not respect the rights of minorities?
+S2_1 — How can you talk about democracy in a country that does not respect the rights of minorities?

 Such antagonistic categorizations occur frequently in conversations.